 Eating Animals: a review of “Killing It” by Camas Davis

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 In the world of food I often feel like there is very little compromise.
-There is a big divide, which is social, cultural, and moral that forces people to make ultimatums between … Continue reading
+There is a big divide, which is social, cultural, and moral that forces people to make ultimatums between vegetarianism/veganism or an omnivorous lifestyle.
+People who don’t eat meat do so for many different reasons, but a lot of them do so … Continue reading

 Learning How to Accept Gifts: a review of Lisa Dempster’s travel memoir “Neon Pilgrim”